-Bowel cancer (also known as colon cancer) treatment cures half of affected patients, but over 10,000 patients per year in the UK still die from the disease.
-For many years the standard treatment, providing the cancer has not spread elsewhere, has been to undergo surgery to remove the visible tumour and, where advised, to then undergo a course of chemotherapy with the intent to kill off any cancer cells remaining in the body.
-In short, surgery first followed afterwards by chemotherapy (also called ‘chemo’).
+Treatments for bowel cancer, also known as colon cancer, cure around half of affected patients, but over 10,000 patients per year in the UK unfortunately still die from the disease.
+For many years the traditional treatment, providing the cancer has not spread elsewhere in the body, has been surgery to remove the visible tumour and, where advised, for the patient to receive a course of chemotherapy with the intent to kill off any remaining invisible cancer cells.
+In short, surgery comes first followed afterwards by chemotherapy (‘chemo’).

-The FOxTROT 1 research project, involving over 2,700 patient across the UK, Denmark & Sweden, showed that another treatment approach, already used for other types of cancer (including breast, prostate and bladder cancers), could successfully be used for bowel cancer.
-In this alternative treatment approach a short course of ‘chemo’ is undertaken before surgery and a reduced course of ‘chemo’ may or may not then be recommended after surgery.
-The research findings and benefits of this approach for those patients included:
+The results of the study showed that another approach, already used for other types of cancer including for breast, prostate and bladder, could also be successfully applied to bowel cancer treatment.
+Here, a short course of chemo (using the same chemotherapy drugs) is undertaken before surgery and a reduced course of chemo may or may not then be recommended after surgery.
+The research demonstrated the following patient benefits compared with the traditional approach as:

-- The taking of chemotherapy before surgery was safe for patients
+- Having chemotherapy before surgery was safe for patients

 - For most patients the chemotherapy shrank their tumour making surgery less complex

-- The cancer came back in a reduced number of patients compared with the previous standard treatment (as measured after 2 years)
+- The cancer came back in a reduced number of patients (as measured after two years)

-- Patients over 70 or those patients with additional significant medical problems (FOxTROT 2) to see if changing the chemotherapy drugs given before surgery to those with less side effects
+- Patients around or over 70 or those patients with additional significant medical problems (FOxTROT 2) to see if changing the chemotherapy drugs given before surgery leads to fewer side effects

 - Younger & medically fitter patients – to see if intensifying the chemo before surgery provides further benefits (FOxTROT 3)